-As with skills, Religious Education has a number of key attitudes it seeks to promote.
-These include selfesteem (so that every child feels valued and significant), respect (including being sensitive to the beliefs, values and feelings of others), open-mindedness (being willing to learn and gain new understanding) and appreciation & wonder (developing children's imagination and curiosity).
+As with skills, Religious Education has several key attitudes it seeks to promote.
+These include self-esteem (so that every child feels valued and significant), respect (including being sensitive to the beliefs, values and feelings of others), open-mindedness (being willing to learn and gain new understanding) and appreciation & wonder (developing children's imagination and curiosity).